Center for Peace and Reconciliation Studies

 Others prefer to withdraw into the total, the collective, and at the same time into the self.
 Here, women try to merge again within the new space that they were given, probably with the extended family.

 What is happening is not much different from what happened 60 years ago when a series of attacks and threats resulted in the dispossession of more than half of a nation.
-And what is happening today in the systematic targeting of the homes of those left on the land by demolition policy.
-There is not much of a difference in women’s role from the time when they abided by what they were told to perform, trailing behind on the road to exile, to the women today, who still sit encased next to the rubbles of what once was home.
+And what is going on today in the systematic targeting of the homes of those left on the land by demolition policy.
+There is not much of a difference in women’s role from the time when they abide by what they were told to perform, trailing behind on the road to exile, to the women today, who still sit encased next to the rubbles of what once was home.

-After observing tens of demolitions, and learning and examining tens of cases, and talking and working with families and women, the similar scene of the first dispossession of the Palestinians keeps repeating itself, with each demolition, with each scene, with each word that is said, with every face that utters.
-It is the same story of suffering, helplessness, loss, and a cry for help from a source completely indefinite.
+After observing tens of demolitions, and learning and examining dozens of cases, and talking and working with families and women, the similar scene of the first dispossession of the Palestinians keeps repeating itself, with each demolition, with each scene, with each word that is said, with every face that utters.
+It is the same story of suffering, helplessness, loss, and cry for help from a source wholly indefinite.
 It is a call to anyone who can have the sense of hearing, even as it is convinced that no one can act in response.

-It is still the unquestionably soreness and suffering: a woman sitting with her hands around her cheeks, with tears enduring to descend, with a key of what previously was home, 60 years ago with a yearning to go back home.
-Now over the rubble, the woman shows the world that the tent was never home, and the home continues to be destroyed as long as occupation is still there.
+It is still the unquestionable soreness and suffering: a woman sitting with her hands around her cheeks, with tears enduring to descend, with a key of what previously was home, 60 years ago with a yearning to go back home.
+Now over the rubble, the woman shows the world that the tent was never home, and the home continues to be destroyed as long as an occupation is still there.

 Palestinian women may be deemed the strongest women alive when evaluated by the amount of hardship that they have endured, and one more time, it is not a perceived, a directly touched adversity.
 Palestinians are not threatened by poverty that could get them to famine; they are not surrounded by a war that could lead to their direct extinction.
 An Israeli writer described Israel as an abused child who became an abusive parent (Burg: 2008).
 Palestine is the abused wife, who is married to the possessive husband, who from outside looks perfectly handsome, eloquent, and no one can suspect.

-In a way, this has to do with the whole culture, with the raising up, with women, who are raised up to accept and hold a whole burden of life under her arm and manage everything without any expectation except the best for her family.
-There is no better words to describe the situation that results in women’s role as the UN Special Rapporteur : “This is the point where two systems of subordination – occupation and patriarchy – converge in the Occupied Palestinian Territories: women in confronting the former submit to the latter”(UN, “Occupation and Patriarchy, women carry the burden”).
+In a way, this has to do with the whole culture, with the raising up, with women, who are raised up to accept and hold a full burden of life under her arm and manage everything without any expectation except the best for her family.
+There are no better words to describe the situation that results in women’s role as the UN Special Rapporteur : “This is the point where two systems of subordination – occupation and patriarchy – converge in the Occupied Palestinian Territories: women in confronting the former submit to the latter”(UN, “Occupation and Patriarchy, women carry the burden”).

-Amnesty International, “Demolition and dispossession: the destruction of Palestinian homes,” (Déc-99)
+Amnesty International, “Demolition and Dispossession: the destruction of Palestinian homes,” (Déc-99)

 Ashrawi, Hanan, “This Side of Peace.”
 NY: Touchstone (1996)